• Skip to primary navigation

 Aerial shot of baked shahi tukra in a green ceramic baking dish.

 Shahi Tukda is one of the most relished Indian desserts.
-Shahi means ‘royal’ and Tukda means a ‘piece’.
-Hence, the name of the dessert – a royal piece, in itself is rich and indulgent.
+As the name suggests, Shahi Tukra, or shahi toast, is a royal indulgence, having its roots in Mughlai Cuisine.
+Shahi means ‘royal,’ and Tukda means a ‘piece.’
+Hence, the name of the dessert – a royal piece in itself is rich and indulgent.

 It is a widely popular dessert in the Awadhi, Mughlai, and Hyderabadi Cuisines.
 No royal feast is considered complete without enjoying shahi tukda for dessert.